MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/add-list.md

     - **Number of records per page**: Enter the number of the records to display on a page.

-    - **Enable search in entity list**: Allows a user to search records in the list.
+    - **Enable search in list**: Allows a user to search records in the list.

     - **Enable entity permissions**: Entity permissions to be considered for the list.
 Not selected by default.
 If selected, explicit permissions are required for any user to access the form.
 More information: [Entity permission](configure/assign-entity-permissions.md)